renovatebot/renovate/lib/modules/platform/bitbucket/readme.md

 Remember to:

-- Set the `username` for the bot account
+- Set the `username` for the bot account (which is _not_ your email address).
+You can find your username through "Personal Bitbucket settings" on the "Account settings" page for your account.
 - Set `platform=bitbucket` somewhere in your Renovate config file

 ## Unsupported platform features/concepts